-The KS57C0404/C0408 has a system clock circuit.
-The CPU and peripheral hardware operate on the system clock frequency supplied through these on-chip circuits.
-Specifically, a clock is required by the following peripheral modules:
+The KS57C5204/C5208/C5304/C5308/C5312 microcontrollers have one oscillator circuit, the system clock circuit, (fx).
+The CPU and peripheral hardware operates on the system clock frequency supplied through this circuit.
+Specifically, a clock pulse is required by the following peripheral modules:

 - Basic timer

-- Timer/counter 0 and 1
+- Timer/counter 0, 1

 - Watch timer

-- Serial I/O interface

 - Clock output circuit